Yug1921/CropCart/README.md

 **CropCart** is a full-stack web application designed to bridge the gap between farmers and consumers.
 It enables farmers to showcase produce, connect with buyers, and build trust on one digital platform.

-🚀 **Winner of the Full Stack Web Development Hackathon** at the University of South Asia — built by Team Terminator 🏆

----

 ## 💡 Challenge (Given Scenario)

 **Build a full-stack web application that connects farmers and consumers.**